NYPL/metadata-documentation/metadata/inclusive-reparative.md

 {:toc}

 ## Overview
-- Recognizing that libraries are not neutral, the Metadata Services Unit (MSU) has prioritized two parallel efforts:
+- Recognizing that libraries are not neutral, Metadata Services has prioritized two parallel efforts:
   - [Inclusive description](#inclusive-description): the intentional creation of new metadata grounded in best practices developed to minimize bias and harm
   - [Reparative description](#reparative-description): the remediation of existing metadata that is harmful, biased, offensive, outdated, or inaccurate
 - In addition to the general workflows and best practices described below, the MSU leads and participates in several [Projects](/metadata-documentation/projects/) related to inclusive and reparative description